RelevanceDigital/wp-bs4-starter-theme/README.md

 ## JavaScript

-Adding or editing files in the `js` folder whilst runnning `gulp` will compile them to the `assets/js` folder.
+Adding or editing files in the `js` folder whilst running `gulp` will compile them to the `assets/js` folder.

 Bootstrap and Fontawesome are loaded from a cdn.